denoland/deno/std/browser/README.md

 - `Deno.run`
 - `Deno.inspect`

-And there are some unstable:
+And there are some unstable APIs that are not implemented:

 - `Deno.openPlugin`
 - `Deno.formatDiagnostics`